Moravian Instruments Cx series of CMOS astronomical cameras are

 third-party software are also available (e.g. TheSkyX, MaxIm DL,

 AstroArt, etc.).
-Visit the download page of this web site for current list
+Please, visit the download page for current list of available

 64 bit Linux running on x86 and ARM

 are available.
-Also drivers for TheSkyX package running on macOS
+Drivers for TheSkyX package running on macOS are

 |